fbpx

 Who can access my information?

-The personal data you have provided to us can be accessed by employees of the Childhood Eye Cancer Trust, and from time to time technical support staff at The Access Group (CRM provider).
+The personal data you have provided to us can be accessed by employees of the Childhood Eye Cancer Trust, and from time-to-time technical support staff at our external customer relationship management provider.
 Certain elements of personal data (name, address, contact preferences and fundraising information) can be accessed by selected volunteers engaged for database work.
 This access is subject always to compliance with applicable data protection laws.
-All staff, volunteers and the Access Group have signed confidentiality agreements, and we also have a copy of the Access Group’s data protection policy.

 The names of supporters who provide us with a Gift Aid declaration are passed to HMRC in order for the Childhood Eye Cancer Trust to be able to claim Gift Aid back on these donations.